Children and young people

 including an appeal or rehearing: s 294F.

-The original pilot introduced the role of the witness intermediary.
-The witness intermediary is an accredited professional with specialist training who assesses the child’s and prosecution witness’ communication needs and will tell the judge, the ODPP and the defence the best ways to communicate with the child and prosecution witness when they are giving evidence at the pre-recorded hearing.
-The witness intermediary is not a support person.
-They are independent and impartial participants in the process.
-Victims Services, within the Department of Justice, is responsible for the witness intermediary scheme.
+The original pilot in 2016 introduced the role of the witness intermediary.
+The witness intermediary is an accredited professional with specialist training who facilitates communication between the child and young person and the judge and lawyers.
+The witness intermediary is an officer of the court, thus impartial and independent in proceedings; they are not a support person for the child of young person.
+The intermediary role is described in further detail in 6.4.5 below.
+The Witness Intermediary Service (formerly known as Victims Services), within the Department of Communities and Justice, is responsible for the witness intermediary scheme.

 6.4.3.4 Additional arrangements